tom-masson/discord-bot-twitch-stream-game-alerts/README.md

 1. Download the latest release
 2. Setup the environment variables with your Twitch dev & Discord accounts
 3. Invite your Discord bot in your server
-4. Start the process and wait for your notifications f
+4. Start the node process and wait for your notifications